"...or the sound of every door in the house slamming."

 Roy Rosenzweig and David Thelen, The Presence of the Past:

-Popular Uses of History in American Life
+Popular Uses of History in American Life; Columbia

 University Press: New York, 1998; 291 pp.